-Make a plot of the evolution of the controlled closed-loop system in the (x,v) phase plane and of the evolution of x, v, the acceleration a, v{ref} , $v - v{\text{ref}}$, u and Δu over time.
-Compare the obtained trajectories and discuss the differences, if any.
+For each of the three noise levels, make a plot of the evolution of v, the acceleration a, v{ref} , $v - v{ref}$, u and Δu over time.
+Compare the evolutions for the three noise levels, and discuss the differences, if any.